-Switzer presented the recommended changes to the apprentice deer hunting season to modify the statewide unit and "any antlerless deer" licenses to the following: Recommended changes from proposal:
+Switzer presented the recommended changes to the apprentice deer hunting season to modify the statewide unit and "any antlerless deer" licenses to the following:

-1. Repeal administrative rule language pertaining towards youth under 18 years of age.

-2. Repeal administrative rule that each hunter must be accompanied by an adult while hunting.
+- 1. Repeal administrative rule language pertaining towards youth under 18 years of age. - 2.
+Repeal administrative rule that each hunter must be accompanied by an adult while hunting.